Capture of Lubumbashi: Capture of the city

 The anti-Zairian forces' various axes of progression.

 Fewer than 300 rebels are thought to have taken part in the attack on the town on April 9, from three different directions.
 Rather than attacking from Likasi (to the northwest) or Kasenga (to the northeast), the main AFDL attack came from Kipushi on the Zambian border.
 The FAZ put up very little resistance to the rebel assault.
 The commander of the military region, General Peneloa Molanda, was the first to flee.
 The DSP and Civil Guard soldiers were the only ones to resist.
 Soldiers from the 21st Brigade join the rebels, pointing out the positions of the Presidential Guard's mortars and multiple rocket launchers.
-Encircled at the airport, 10 km from the town center, the DSP soldiers held out until the evening of April 10, although a mutiny broke out after the unit's officers tried to escape.
+Encircled at the airport, 10 km from the town center, the DSP soldiers held out until the evening of April 10, although a rebellion broke out after the unit's officers tried to escape.
 Soldiers from Mobutu's Ngbandi ethnic group were evacuated at the last minute by plane.

 The town was looted by Mobutu's routed soldiers, as well as by its inhabitants, but civilian casualties were low.
 The rebels received an enthusiastic welcome from the population.
 Security was provided by the local Uferi party, close to the Katangese Tiger fighters.